 SOS Platform, SOS eBooks or SOS Datasets

-The content of Science of Synthesis is available in three different “aggregate states”.
+The content of Science of Synthesis is available in three different formats.
 Depending on your needs, you can explore its wealth of knowledge either via the SOS Online Platform or within the SOS eBooks.
 Alternatively, you can use the SOS Reaction Datasets, where all the structures and reactions are in machine-readable format that can be used for cheminformatics applications, such as training algorithms.

 SOS Platform: The Perfect Synthesis Solution for Your Institution